-ENTRY FORM FOR THE 2009 FIA FORMULA ONE WORLD CHAMPIONSHIP
+ENTRY FORM FOR THE 2010 FIA FORMULA ONE WORLD CHAMPIONSHIP

 THE APPLICANT

 Full Company Name

 Country Of Incorporation

 Registration Number

 Date Of Incorporation

 Country Of Residence

 Registered Office

 Trading Address

+· · · · · · · · · · · · · · · · · · ·

 Tel

 Fax

-E-mail
+Directors E-mail

 Directors

+· · ·

 Team Principal

-Team Manager
+Te eam Manager

-5

-Authorised Representatives Title
+Αι uthorised Representatives Title

-with sole power to bind the company Title
+Wİ th sole power to bind the company Title

 Title

-CONSTRUCTOR'S DETAILS OF ENTRY
+C ONSTRUCTOR'S DETAILS OF ENTRY

-Na National Competitor Licence
+Na ational Competitor Licence Issued By

-Νι Number
+Νι umber

-Te Team Name
+Te eam Name

-(w which must include the
+(w hich must include the name of the chassis s)

-Na Name of the chassis)

-We hereby apply to enter the 2009 FIA Formula One World Championship and we undertake to participate in each and every Event :
+nula One World Championship under the standard regulations/under ate) and we undertake to participate in each and every Event :

-i) ) With the make of the car referred to below which we nominate for the purpose of Article 6.2 of the Sporting Regulations
+) With the make of the car referred to below Regulations w which we nominate for the purpose of Article 6.2 of the Sporting

 Name of the Chassis

 Make of the Engine

-ii) With the drivers referred to below which we nominate for the purpose of Articles 13.2e) &amp; 19.1 of the Sporting Regulations 3
+i) With the drivers referred to below which vinegulations we nominate for the purpose of Articles 13.2e) & 19.1 of the Sporting

 Driver of the first car [or]

-Licence Number
+Licence Number Issued By

 Driver of the second car [or]

-Licence Number
+Licence Number Issued By

 (tick only if applicable)

-[] N/a wish to possible the possible drives of the first possible sweat to this possible time.
-For this

-[]\ We wish to nominate the name of the driver of the first car subsequent to this application.
-For this purpose we expressly agree to be bound by the provisions of Article 13.2e) of the Sporting Regulations.

-[]\ We wish to nominate the name of the driver of the second car subsequent to this application.
+- [] We wish to nominate the name of the driver of the first car subsequent to this application.
+For this purpose we expressly agree to be bound by the provisions of Article 13.2e) of the Sporting Regulations. - [] We wish to nominate the name of the driver of the second car subsequent to this application.
 For this purpose we expressly agree to be bound by the provisions of Article 13.2(e) of the Sporting Regulations.

-We confirm that we have read and understand the provisions of the International Sporting Code, the 2009 Formula One Technical Regulations and the 2009 Formula One Sporting Regulations.
-We agree to be bound by them (as supplemented or amended) and further we agree on our own behalf and on behalf of everyone associated with our participation in the 2009 FIA Formula One World Championship to observe them.
-We declare that we have examined this Entry Form and that the information given is true, correct and complete and we undertake to pay the entry fee of €309,000 (three hundred and nine thousand Euros) to the FIA no later than 1 November 2008.
+We confirm that we have read and understand the provisions of the International Sporting Code, the 2010 Formula One Technical Regulations and the 2010 Formula One Sporting Regulations.
+We agree to be bound by them (as supplemented or amended) and further we agree on our own behalf and on behalf of everyone associated with our participation in the 2010 FIA Formula One World Championship to observe them.

+We declare that we have examined this Entry Form and that the information given is true, correct and complete and we undertake to pay the entry fee of €309,000 (three hundred and nine thousand Euros) to the FIA no later than 1 November 2009.
 We understand and agree that any changes must be notified to the FIA in writing within 7 days of such change to allow reappraisal of the entry.

 SIGNED BY (SIGNATURE)

-ON SIGNING)
+(PRINT NAME OF THE PERSON SIGNING)

 being a person duly authorised

 to sign for and on behalf of

-LICANT)
+(PRINT FULL NAME OF APPLICANT)

 Date

-TO BE COMPLETED BY THE FIA
+TO BE COMPL ETED BY THE FIA

-Super Licence Number Driver n°1
+Super Licence I Number Driver n°1

-Super licence Number Driver n°2
+Super licence N lumber Driver n°2

-Date of Acceptance
+Date of Accepta ance